Special Situations

 What is an ABN and should I have received one?

 An Advance Beneficiary Notice (ABN) is a form your provider should give you before a test if they think Medicare might not cover it.
 If you signed an ABN, you agreed to pay if Medicare denies the claim.
-If you did not receive an ABN and the test is denied, the lab generally cannot bill you.
+If you did not receive an ABN and the test is denied as not medically necessary, the lab generally cannot bill you.
+The exception is a test Medicare never covers under any diagnosis — no ABN is required for those, and you are responsible for the cost either way.

 Can my doctor fix a denied lab test without an appeal?